 Why Is Security Awareness Training Needed?

 Security awareness training is critical because cyber threats abound in our always-connected work environments.
 What’s more, threats are continually changing.
 The common thread for some of the most significant threats today is people; your employees.
 Hackers know people can provide soft attack surfaces to make their exploits successful.
-This is why it’s essential to provide a security incident reporting process for your employees.

 The point of security awareness training is to equip employees with the knowledge they need to combat these threats.
 Employees cannot be expected to know what threats exist or what to do about them on their own.
 They need to be taught what their employers consider risky or acceptable, what clues to look for that indicate threats, and how to respond when they see them.